CureMD

 Medical billing is the process of submitting and following up on claims with health insurance companies in order to receive payment for healthcare services rendered by a healthcare provider.
 It involves the use of medical codes to represent medical diagnoses and procedures, as well as the submission of claims to insurance companies and the management of payment collections.
 The goal of medical billing is to ensure that healthcare providers receive accurate and timely payment for their services while complying with insurance regulations and guidelines.
 Medical billing is an essential part of the healthcare industry and helps to ensure that patients receive the care they need while providers are compensated for their work.

-How Medical Billing Work?
+How Medical Billing Works?

 Medical coding and medical billing are two critical functions in the healthcare industry that are interdependent and necessary for ensuring proper patient care and accurate revenue management.
 Although distinct, medical coding and billing are closely related, as both are involved in reporting medical diagnoses, procedures, and supplies to commercial and federal payers, including insurance companies such as Aetna and government programs like Medicare.